KristinaEtc/KristinaEtc.github.io/_posts/2013-12-31-whats-jekyll.md

      PIRstate = analogRead(0);
      if(PIRstate > 650){
       Serial.println(PIRstate);
-     analogWrite(12, 40); // Almost any value can be used except 0 and 255
+     analogWrite(12, 40); // 	almost any value can be used except 0 and 255
       delay(1000); // wait for a delayms ms
      }
      else{